 It is apparent that thickening has not been universal across all woodlands or locations, and the degree to which vegetation has thickened is subject to debate (e.g. (Fensham 2008; Fensham et al. 2007a).
-Severe droughts have had a balancing effect on woody structure of woodlands, as a consequence of extensive tree deaths (Fensham et al. 2009).
+Severe droughts have had a balancing effect on woody of woodlands, structure as a consequence of extensive tree deaths (Fensham et al. 2009).